stitchdata/docs/_developer-content/import-api/guides/sequencing-data-for-the-import-api.md

 layout: general
 sidebar: on-page

-icon: todo
+icon: replication
 order: 4

-summary: ""
+summary: "Learn how to sequence data for the Import API."
 ## This is used only on the /import-api/guides page.
-description: ""
+display-title: "Sequencing Data for the Import API"
+description: "Learn how to sequence data for the Import API."

 # -------------------------- #